 A student's access to high-quality, grade-appropriate instruction that is aligned to the CCSS should not be dependent on the teacher to whom the student is assigned.
 Teachers should not be expected to find or develop their own curriculum to meet CCSS standards.
 For a curriculum to meet student needs, it should be relevant to their lives, culturally inclusive, and in some cases, delivered in a language other than English.
 Educational leaders should communicate expectations for use of high-quality common core-aligned curriculum in math and English language arts.
 To ensure high-quality common core is used, school and district leadership must monitor selection and implementation.
-The same high-quality core-aligned curriculum should be used for students in all three layers, though a small percentage of students receiving Layer 3 interventions may require an alternate curriculum to support Expanded Grade Band Expectations (CCEGBEs).
-Both EGBE and CCEGBEs are used for the NMAPA.
+The same high-quality core-aligned curriculum should be used for students in all three layers, though a small percentage of students receiving Layer 3 interventions may require an alternate curriculum to support Expanded Grade Band Expectations (EGBEs) and Common Core Extended Grade Band Expectations (CCEGBEs).